lukerm/parallellm-pump/README.md

 1. Response 2 (claude)
 2. Response 1 (chatgpt)

-- **Factuality**: Both responses accurately reference Douglas Adams\' work, but Response 2 (claude) includes the cultural impact and significance of cosmic irony, providing a broader context.
+- **Factuality**: Both responses accurately reference Douglas Adams' work, but Response 2 (claude) includes the cultural impact and significance of cosmic irony, providing a broader context.
 - **Writing Style**: Response 2 (claude) is more concise and clear, adhering to the 50-word limit effectively without any additional explanation, whereas Response 1 (chatgpt) adds some unnecessary detail.
 - **Clarity**: Response 2 (claude) presents the information in a straightforward manner, making it easier to understand the significance of the number 42 quickly.